 dot

 Whether you want to buy verified carbon offsets on the voluntary market or you are regulated by the compliance market — ensuring the carbon credits you buy are from a verified carbon offset project is critical.

-Luckily, there are many independent organizations that do the work to ensure these offset projects are legit.
-Look for the seal of approval of reputable organizations next time you’re on the carbon market, and breathe easy knowing you’re doing your part to reduce carbon emissions.
+Luckily, there are many independent organizations mentioned in this article that do the work to ensure these offset projects are legit.
+Look for the seal of approval of reputable organizations next time you’re on the carbon market, and breathe easy knowing you’re doing your part to remove and avoid carbon emissions.

+dot